Rizato/MapTester/README.md

 ## Adding features

-If you want to add some more features that the Wyvern client supports check out the [protocol documentation](http://web.archive.org/web/20101121021755/http://cabochon.com/wiz/clients) and [here](http://web.archive.org/web/20101121031823/http://cabochon.com/wiz/client_protocol)
+~~If you want to add some more features that the Wyvern client supports check out the [protocol documentation](http://web.archive.org/web/20101121021755/http://cabochon.com/wiz/clients) and [here](http://web.archive.org/web/20101121031823/http://cabochon.com/wiz/client_protocol)~~

+The new owner of the old website's domain dissallows ia_archiver, so the entire archive has been retroactively removed.

 Additionally, because the API from Wyvern is subject to copyright, we obtained permission from the copyright holder to publish that portion of the code.